Upcoming IPOs for 2019

 Levi Strauss IPO ($5 billion)

-Levi Strauss (Levi's) is likely to be one of the first companies to list in 2019 with expectations the world-renowned jeans maker will aim to raise between $600 million to $800 million.
+Levi Strauss is one of the first to have made the move to list in 2019.
+The world-renowned jeans maker is expected to raise between $600 million to $800 million, but this has not been confirmed.
 The business was listed for 13 years before being taken private for $1.7 billion in 1984, after a period of decline.

 Peloton Interactive IPO ($4.2 billion)